 Humana Healthy Horizons does not require copayments for medical and behavioral health services as a value-added benefit.
-Copayments (copays) are required for the following covered services:
+Copayments (copays) are required only for the following covered services:

-Service Copay required Prescription drugs and insulin Medicines on the PDL have a \$4 copay for drugs for members 21 and older.
+Service Copay required Prescription drugs and insulin Medicines on the PDL may have a \$4 copay for drugs for members 21 and older.
 Once the member's household meets the 5% cost-share, copays are waived.

-The following members are exempt from cost sharing requirements and do not require a copay:
+The following members are exempt from cost-sharing requirements and cannot be charged a copay for covered services:

-- Children - Persons receiving pregnancy-related services - American Indians and Alaska Natives from a federally recognized Indian tribe - Persons receiving nursing home care - Persons receiving hospice care - Persons in the Oklahoma Breast and Cervical Cancer Treatment Program
+- Children - Persons receiving pregnancy-related services - AI/AN members (when receiving services through an Indian Health Service, Tribal Health Program or Urban Indian Organization provider or pharmacy) - · Persons receiving nursing home care - · Persons receiving hospice care - Persons in the Oklahoma Breast and Cervical Cancer Treatment Program